JustFiesta/JavaBasics/src/ASD/Basic_algorythms/GreedyAlgorithms/README.md

 They are not the most optimal - but like brute force - just work

 ##### Coin problem is best example in my opinion.
+Just remember about setting good nominals (so one zloty is 100, etc)